Jonathan-ol-Salazar/EGH400/README.md

 - Run main.py using command -> 'python main.py'

 ## Observing Data Structures
 It's assumed the code editor is VSCode.
-The default setup is 50 flight plans with 10 points for each plan
+The default setup is 50 flight plans with 10 points for each plan.
+Python 3.7.5 is used.

 - Open main.py
 - Put a breakpoint at line 78 (line should contain the following -> 'x = 1')